AI Leadership Summit · Anchorage, Alaska · 28 September 2026

 Built in Alaska, for Alaska.

-A local production with a national featured speaker — convened by two Alaska firms whose work runs across the corporate, tribal, public, and nonprofit landscape they're inviting you into.
+A local production with a national featured speaker.
+Convened by two Alaska firms whose work runs across the corporate, tribal, public and nonprofit and entrepreneurial landscape.

 Founding Producer

-Kristin brings two decades of communications, marketing, and strategy work across Alaska's most relationship-dependent sectors.
-Helvey Communications is known for organizational positioning, executive communications, and the kind of community-aware campaign work that only lands with a local hand.
+Kristin brings two decades of communications, marketing and strategy work across Alaska's most relationship-dependent sectors.
+Helvey Communications LLC is known for organizational positioning, executive communications and the kind of community-aware campaign work that only lands with a local hand.
 She also teaches the next generation of Alaska communicators at the university level.

 Founding Producer

-Heidi has built a career at the intersection of corporate, civic, and tribal communications work in Alaska.
-Embley Communications brings a sharp instinct for how organizations actually operate in this state — what plays, what doesn't, and the difference between national framing and local truth.
+Heidi has built a career at the intersection of corporate, civic and tribal communications work in Alaska.
+Embley Communications LLC brings a sharp instinct for how organizations actually operate in this state: what plays, what doesn't and the difference between national framing and local truth.

 Claim Your Position